Lawn Tractor Buyer's Guide

 Two important factors to consider when shopping for the perfect lawn tractor are the grade and the size of the tractor.
-See the comparison chart below to get an idea of the differences between an entry-level and mid-grade lawn tractor.

 Entry-Level Lawn Tractor